How To Make A Budget In 10 Easy Steps

 How To Make A Budget In 10 Simple Steps

-1. Track your expenditures for a period of one week to one month.
+- Track your expenditures for a period of one week to one month.
 Record every cent that you spend.
 It’s important to know where your money goes before you set about building a realistic budget.
 You also need to make a list of expenses that, while not regular monthly bills, occur periodically and must be accounted for (i.e. vehicle registration, property taxes, medical co-pays, etc.).
 These irregular expenses may be tougher to determine, but try to determine a realistic estimate.
+This could mean organizing your financial statements, checking your income sources, as well as your outflow.
+Some people may decide to use budgeting software or decide to do things more manually.
+Either way is good: just find out which method is most comfortable for you to try.

-4. Build your budget.
+Build your budget.
 Once you’ve decided what you will spend your money on and how your budget will be structured, it’s time to create your plan.
-Whether on paper, in a spreadsheet, using personal budget software such as YNAB (You Need A Budget) or Quicken (also check out personal finance tools such as Mint and Wesabe — they’re FREE!), the method that is most comfortable for you is the right method.
+Whether on paper, in a spreadsheet, using personal budget software such as YNAB (You Need A Budget) or Mint.com (it’s FREE!), the method that is most comfortable for you is the right method.
 Be sure to include:

 Remember, you don’t have to give up everything that you want just because you’re trying to save money.
-Much like going on an extreme diet will eventually lead to a fried food and candy binge (mmmm… chocolate), trying to live by an overly restrictive budget will eventually lead to overspending and a shopping binge (mmmm… shoes).
-Keep your numbers as realistic as possible.
+Much like going on an extreme diet may eventually lead to a fried food and candy binge, trying to live by an overly restrictive budget may eventually lead to overspending and a shopping binge.
+So keep your numbers as realistic as possible.

-7. Do you have a positive number at the bottom of the page?
-Woo hoo!
+- Do you have a positive number at the bottom of the page?
+Great!
 Add that leftover number to either the savings/investment or debt repayment categories.

-8. Got a negative number at the bottom of the page instead?
+- Got a negative number at the bottom of the page instead?
 Don’t freak out.
 Have you been too generous with yourself on the grocery budget, or in any of the discretionary categories?
 Is there something that you’ve been categorizing as a necessity that really isn’t?
 Tweak the numbers, as needed, to correct these issues.
+Dealing with a budget may mean doing some adjustments here and there until you come up with a system that you can work with for the long term.

 Above all else, don’t beat yourself up if your spending isn’t budget-model perfect every month.
 Expenses happen, and the purpose of the budget is not only to keep you on track with your saving or debt elimination goals, but also to help you weather the unexpected.